Odd-Helge Fjeldstad

 Economist focusing on taxation, fiscal corruption and capital flight.

 Odd-Helge holds a PhD (Dr. Oecon) in economics from the Norwegian School of Economics.
-He has over three decades of experience in academic and applied development economics research in East and Southern Africa, with a focus on the political-economy of taxation and reform.
-His research has appeared in academic journals such as The Economic Journal, Journal of Economic Behavior and Organization, Journal of Institutional Economics, World Development, Journal of Development Studies, and Journal of Modern African Studies, and in books by Cambridge University Press, ZED/University of Chicago Press, Edward Elgar and Routledge.
-His work has involved long-term collaboration with research institutions in Africa.
-Odd-Helge has been advisor for African governments on taxation and public financial management and has worked as consultant for bilateral and multilateral development organizations.
-He has extensive experience in research management and has served as director of major multidisciplinary research and training programmes.
-His experience also covers teaching, supervision and training in economic policy analysis, fiscal reforms, governance and the economics of corruption.
-Odd-Helge is Extraordinary Professor at the African Tax Institute, University of Pretoria, and Research Professor at Chr.
+He has more than three decades of experience in academic and applied research on development economics in East and Southern Africa, with a particular focus on the political economy of taxation and reform.
+His research has been published in leading journals, including The Economic Journal, Journal of Economic Behavior and Organization, Journal of Institutional Economics, World Development, Journal of Development Studies, and Journal of Modern African Studies, as well as in books with Cambridge University Press, ZED/University of Chicago Press, Edward Elgar, and Routledge.
+He has worked in long-term partnership with African research institutions and has advised governments on taxation and public financial management.
+In addition, he has served as a consultant for both bilateral and multilateral development organizations.
+Odd-Helge has extensive experience in research management, having directed major multidisciplinary research and training programmes.
+His expertise also extends to teaching, supervision, and capacity building in economic policy analysis, fiscal reforms, governance, and the economics of corruption.
+He is currently Extraordinary Professor at the African Tax Institute, University of Pretoria, and Research Professor at Chr.
 Michelsen Institute.